425J/LayoutLoader/README.md

 ## Description

 This tool automatically loads the TestStand layout (`layout_*.bin`) assigned to the user.
 The layout file is specified _indirectly_ in the user attribute.
-User attribute specifies UI configuration XML file, which specifies layout file to load at startup.
+User attribute specifies UI configuration XML file path (using `%EnvTestStandAppData%`), which specifies layout file to load at startup.
 This solution requires SeqEdit.exe restart.

 ## Requirements